You might have the perfect skills and the best-looking resume. But none of that matters if you use bad e-mail manners when contacting employers.

 Silly or Offensive E-Mail Address

-- A variation of your first and last name or initials is preferable
+- A variation of your first and last name or your initials is preferable

 - Don’t use more than four numbers